p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

-Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* programs.
+Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
 Pincodes contain a credit and this credit is spent with uses.
 The minimum purchase of a pincode is $10 and for each email or SMS sent you will spend $0.50 of the pincode credit.

 Currently accepted payment methods: **Paypal**, **Bitcoin** and **Monero**.